 There are many hostels in Pai, but what hostel is best for you?
 If you’re looking for the best budget hostel option, check out Tribal Pai Backpackers, it’s by far the cheapest hostel in Pai.
 Tribal has such a chilled, laid-back but social vibe with mountain views, hammocks, and a large garden.

 Buzza’s is a great hostel for solo travellers who are looking for their home away from home.
 They have regular BBQ dinners, trivia/movie nights and chef Zingh cooks the most incredible food!

 If you’re looking for party vibes, then definitely check out Common Grounds Hostel.
-They’re located right in the centre of town and are known for their boozy bar crawl.
+They’re located right in the central area of Pai town and are known for their boozy bar crawl.